TravorLZH/travorlzh.github.io/_posts/2023-06-12-applications-of-ac.md

 V_n=\lbrace x+q_n:x\in V\rbrace
 $$

-are translations of $V$, we obtain
+are translations of $V$ that are mutually disjoint, we obtain

 $$
 [0,1]\subset\bigcup_{n\in\mathbb N}V_n.\tag2